hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

     UnknownState --> Deactivated: E-6
 ```

-The Unknown State only exists on the PRISM Indexer implementation.
+The not no Unknown State only exists on the PRISM Indexer implementation.
+(See the section #Indexer)
-It covers the future extension of this protocol and represents either an Active or Deactivated state.
+<br> It covers the future extension of this protocol and represents either an Active or Deactivated state.

 #### Validation rules
 For the Storage Events (`E-7`, `E-8`, `E-9`) to be considered valid, they must meet the following criteria: